genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/03_go-to-the-next-level/16_micro-frontends.md

 Read more about available micro front-ends and the different ways of including them in your application in our pages on [micro front-ends](web/micro-front-ends/introduction/).

+## Conclusion

 Now you have completed the go to the next level tutorial.
 You should have an up and running application with some of the most common components and features available.
 We recommend you to attend to our 3 trainings available:

 - [Developer training](../../developer-training/training-intro/)
 - [Web developer training](../../web-training/training-intro/)
 - [Server developer training](../../server_training/ssdt-intro/)

-These 3 trainings deepen the knowledge of the Genesis platform.
+These 3 trainings wiil deepen your knowledge of the Genesis platform.